-(b) Ecosystem Services Credits - Granting Owner/Owner reserves the right to enter into agreements whereby (1) the Granting Owner/Owner agrees to manage the natural resources associated with the Property in a specific manner consistent with this Conservation Easement or (2) permits a third party to manage such natural resources in a specific manner consistent with this Conservation Easement.
-In addition, Granting Owner/Owner reserves the right to sell, trade, or exchange quantifiable ecosystem services credits associated with the Property, provided that such sales, trades, or exchanges are exercised in a manner that is consistent with this Conservation Easement.
-Such agreements, and any management of such natural resources in accordance with such agreements, or to accomplish such sales, trades or exchanges, shall be subject to the terms and conditions of this Conservation Easement, and Granting Owner/Owner shall at all times remain responsible for compliance with the terms of this Conservation Easement.
-One example of such agreement, sale, trade, or exchange is one under which Granting Owner/Owner receives compensation, including transferable credits, for participating in a greenhouse gas emissions offset program.
-Another example would be agreeing to restore, enhance or manage a wetland as part of a wetland banking or credit program, provided that such activities do not reduce existing areas of productive timberlands on the Property and further provided that Granting Owner/Owner may not benefit from any compensation or credits available through such programs or agreements in the event that such restoration is required as a result of Granting Owner/Owner's violation of this Conservation Easement.
-Granting Owner/Owner and Land Trust acknowledge that, because the conservation interests protected by this Conservation Easement shall not be adversely affected by such agreements, exchanges or trades, and the only interest affected shall be Granting Owner/Owner's interest, any compensation received by Granting Owner/Owner for such agreements, exchanges or trades shall be payable in its entirety to Granting Owner/Owner.
+(b) Ecosystem Services Credits-Granting Owner/Owner reserves the right to enter into agreements whereby (1) the Granting Owner/Owner agrees to manage the natural resources associated with the Property in a specific manner consistent with this Easement or (2) permits a third party to manage such natural resources in a specific manner consistent with this Easement.
+In addition, Granting Owner/Owner reserves the right to sell, trade, or exchange quantifiable ecosystem services credits associated with the Property, provided that such sales, trades, or exchanges are exercised in a manner that is consistent with this Easement.
+All such agreements, and any management of such natural resources in accordance with such agreements, or to accomplish such sales, trades or exchanges, shall be subject to this Easement, and Granting Owner/Owner shall at all times remain responsible for compliance with this Easement.
+[One example of such agreement, sale, trade, or exchange is one under which Granting Owner/Owner receives compensation, including transferable credits, for participating in a greenhouse gas emissions offset program.
+Another example would be agreeing to restore, enhance or manage a wetland as part of a wetland banking or credit program, provided that such activities do not reduce existing areas of productive timberlands on the Property and further provided that Granting Owner/Owner may not benefit from any compensation or credits available through such programs or agreements in the event that such restoration is required as a result of Granting Owner/Owner's violation of this Easement.]
+Granting Owner/Owner and Land Trust acknowledge that, because the conservation interests protected by this Easement shall not be adversely affected by any agreements, exchanges or trades, and the only interest affected shall be Granting Owner/Owner's interest, any compensation received by Granting Owner/Owner for such agreements, exchanges or trades shall be payable in its entirety to Granting Owner/Owner.
 Granting Owner/Owner and Land Trust acknowledge and agree that this reserved right does not include the right to exchange, trade, extract, license, lease, transfer, or sell topsoil, minerals, or water located on the Property.